Graphenehandstoken/GrapheneHandsContract/README.md

 The word is that these graphene-based batteries will be capable of a full charge in under a half-hour_
 >
 https://www.graphene-info.com/samsung

+We have numerous opportunities in the works for application of Graphene Hands token in the world of graphene technologies including using tokens to
+- Buy time on Graphene Printers
+- Purchasing internally developed Graphene centric products such as smart wearables, biometric monitors and energy storing fabrics
+- Having a vote in the product lines we intend to pursue

 ## Token Concept
 Graphene Hands is an entirely new kind of token that takes advantage of the predictable nature of liquidity pools and cryptocurrency markets.
 Trading crypto is unlike traditional investing as the price of the token is not based on what the buyers and sellers are willing to pay.
 It is entirely based on the ratio of the trading pair in the liquidity pool.
 The price is set via a simple x*y=k equation which allows entry and exit of your position at predictable price levels.
 As can be seen in the below table, as the liquidity pool grows, the price impact of selling .2 BNB diminishes.